amirfeqhi/DjangoProfile/README.md

-# rest-api
+# RESTful API
-A Django rest api for creatin user profiles
+A Django rest api for creating user profiles